arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

     # Here, 'scdev' is the host with Kafka and Redis
     REDIS_HOST = 'scdev'
+    REDIS_PASSWORD = None
     KAFKA_HOSTS = 'scdev:9092'

-It is recommended you use this 'local' override instead of altering the default ``settings.py`` file, in order to preserve the original configuration the cluster comes with in case something goes wrong, or the original settings need updated.
+It is recommended you use this 'local' override instead of altering the default ``settings.py`` file, in order to preserve the original configuration the cluster comes with in case something goes wrong, or the original settings need to be updated.

-6) Now, lets run the online integration test to see if our Kafka Monitor is set up correctly
+6) Now, let's run the online integration test to see if our Kafka Monitor is set up correctly

 ::